 Note that we allow the processor state set and the communication alphabet to contain an infinite number of symbols.
 In other words, we assume that a robot can store and transmit a (finite number of) integer and real numbers, among other things.
-This is equivalent to assuming that we neglect any inaccuracies due to quantization, as we did in Section 1.5.
+This is equivalent to assuming that we neglect any inaccuracies due to quantization, as we did in Section 1.6.

-Remark 3.12 (Extensions of control and communication laws) Here we briefly discuss alternative models and extensions of the proposed models.
+Remark 3.12 (Extensions of control and communication laws).
+Here, we briefly discuss alternative models and extensions of the proposed models.

-- Asynchronous sensor-based interactions: In the model proposed in Suzuki and Yamashita [1999], robots are referred to as "anonymous" and "oblivious" in precisely the same way in which we defined control and communication laws to be uniform and static, respectively.
-As compared with our notion of robotic network, the model in [Suzuki and Yamashita, 1999] is more general in that the robots' activations schedules do not necessarily coincide (i.e., this model is asynchronous), and at the same time it is less general in that (1) robots cannot communicate any information other than their respective positions, and (2) each robot observes every other robot's position (i.e., the complete communication graph is adopted).
-In the next Section 3.2 we present a model where robots rely on sensing rather than communication for their interaction. - Discrete and continuous time in motion and communication: In some cases it will be convenient to consider discrete-time motion models; for example, we present discrete-time motion models for first order agents in Section 4.1.
-In some other cases, it will be convenient to consider dynamical interactions between agents taking place in continuous time. - Stochastic link models: Although we do not present any result on this topic in this notes, it is possible to develop robotic networks models over random graphs and random geometric graphs, as studied in Bollobás [2001], Penrose [2003].
+- Asynchronous sensor-based interactions.
+In the early network model proposed by Suzuki and Yamashita (1999), robots are referred to as "anonymous" and "oblivious" in precisely the same way in which we defined control and communication laws to be uniform and static, respectively.
+As compared with our notion of robotic network, the model in Suzuki and Yamashita (1999) is more general in that the robots' activation schedules do not necessarily coincide (i.e., this model is asynchronous), and at the same time it is less general in that (1) robots cannot communicate any information other than their respective positions, and (2) each robot observes every other robot's position (i.e., the complete communication graph is adopted).
+In the Section 3.2 below, we present a model in which robots rely on sensing rather than communication for their interaction. - Discrete-time motion models.
+For some algorithms in later chapters, it will be convenient to consider discrete-time motion models; for example, we present discrete-time motion models for first-order agents in Section 4.1.
+In some other cases, it will be convenient to consider dynamical interactions between agents taking place in continuous time. - Stochastic link models.
+Although we do not present any results on this topic in this notes, it is possible to develop robotic networks models over random graphs and random geometric graphs, as studied by Bollobás (2001) and Penrose (2003).
 Furthermore, it is of interest to consider communication links with time-varying rates.

-3.1.3 Agree and pursuit control and communication law
+3.1.3 The agree and pursue control and communication law

 We conclude this section with an example of a dynamic control and communication law.
-The problem is described as follows: a collection of robots with range-limited communication are placed on the unit circle; the robots move and communicate with the objectives of (1) agreeing on a direction of motion (clockwise or counterclockwise) and (2) achieving an equidistant configuration where all robots are equally angularly-spaced.
-To achieve these two objectives, we combine ideas from leader election algorithms for synchronous networks (see Section 1.4.4) and from cyclic pursuit problems (see Exercise E1.24): the robots move a distance proportional to an appropriate inter-robot separation, and they repeatedly compare their identifiers to discover the direction of motion of the robot with the largest identifier.
-In other words, the robots run a leader election task in their processor states and a uniform robotic deployment task in their physical state - these are among the most basic tasks in distributed algorithms and cooperative control.
+The problem is described as follows: a collection of robots with range-limited communication are placed on the unit circle; the robots move and communicate with the objectives of (1) agreeing on a direction of motion (clockwise or counterclockwise) and (2) achieving an equidistant configuration where all robots are equally angularly spaced.
+To achieve these two objectives, we combine ideas from leader election algorithms for synchronous networks (see Section 1.5.4) and from cyclic pursuit problems (see Exercise E1.30): the robots move a distance proportional to an appropriate inter-robot separation, and they repeatedly compare their identifiers to discover the direction of motion of the robot with the largest identifier.
+In other words, the robots run a leader election task in their processor states and a uniform robotic deployment task in their physical state-these are among the most basic tasks in distributed algorithms and cooperative control.
 We present the algorithm here and characterize its correctness and performance later in the chapter.

-From Example 3.7, we consider the uniform network S{circle} of locallyconnected first-order robots on \mathbb{S}^1 .
-For $r, u{\max}, k{\text{prop}} \in [0, \frac{1}{2}[$ with $k{\text{prop}}r \leq u{\max}$, we define the AGREE & PURSUE law, denoted by $\mathcal{CC}{\text{AGREE & PURSUE}}$, as the uniform data-sampled law loosely described as follows:
+From Example 3.7, we consider the uniform network $S{\text{circle}}$ of locally connected first-order robots on $\mathbb{S}^1$ .
+For $r, u{\max}, k{\text{prop}} \in [0, \frac{1}{2}[$ with $k{\text{prop}}r \leq u{\max}$ , we define the AGREE & PURSUE law, denoted by $CC{\text{AGREE & PURSUE}}$ , as the uniform data-sampled law loosely described as follows: